 The Shortmarket Club (City Bowl)

-This is cosy Mozambican café just off the famous Surfers’ Corner in Muizenberg.
+This cosy Mozambican café is just off the famous Surfers’ Corner in Muizenberg.
 Starters include mussels in a spicy soup, a Mozambican salad, a prawn salad and the Caldo Verde soup.
 The legendary LM prawns are a must-have.
 The chalkboard also offers peri-peri chicken with rice.

 Dias Tavern (City Bowl)

 Every town needs more spots like the Tavern: unchanging, unpretentious, and almost always full of happy, satisfied customers.
-Tuck into a hearty peri-peri chicken livers and follow with a steak with pepper sauce, calamari, or a surf-and-turf combo for which they’re famous.
+Tuck into hearty peri-peri chicken livers and follow with a steak with pepper sauce, calamari, or a surf-and-turf combo for which they’re famous.